aurora-opensource/au/docs/install.md

     FetchContent_MakeAvailable(Au)
     ```

-    You should now be able to depend on Au targets, such as `Au::au` or `Au::io`, and include their
+    You should now be able to depend on Au targets, such as `Au::au` or `Au::testing`, and include
-    corresponding headers, such as `#include "au/au.hh"` or `#include "au/io.hh"`.
+    headers from them, such as `#include "au/au.hh"` or `#include "au/testing.hh"`.

 === "Using `find_package`"
     Before you can use `find_package`, you need to install the library to your system.
 This means